chengr4/all-about-CSSandHTML/README.md

 `block`: It is going to take up the entire width given to it (佔據整行)

-`inline`: take up the minimum amount of space possible
+`inline` (initial value): take up the minimum amount of space possible

 ### `<display-box>` values